Physically Interpretable World Models via Weakly Supervised Representation Learning: PIWM Architecture

 We introduce the \textit{Physically Interpretable World Model}, a flexible prediction architecture with physically-grounded representations of high-dimensional observations.
 It consists of two core components: (1) a {physically interpretable autoencoder} responsible for learning the state representation, and (2) a {learnable dynamics model} that predicts the evolution of this representation.
 A high-level overview of the proposed PIWM architecture is shown in Fig.~\ref{fig:15}, which contrasts it with a standard world model and highlights the structured, interpretable latent state.

 In our formulation, physical interpretability has two components.
 First, the learned physical latent variables $z^*$ correspond to meaningful physical quantities such as position, velocity, or other environment-specific state variables $x$.
 Second, the dynamics model $\phi$ learns to follow physically grounded evolution, ensuring that the temporal behavior of $z^*$ aligns with the underlying laws of motion.
 Our goal is to achieve both forms of interpretability directly from high-dimensional image observations under weak supervision.
+In our formulation, the physical state $x$ refers to a task-relevant, modeled subset of the full world state, namely the variables captured by the known dynamics equations $\phi$, such as position, velocity, and angle.
+Factors not captured by this subset (e.g., background motion, unmodeled friction, or moving objects) are not explicitly constrained by the symbolic dynamics and are instead implicitly absorbed into the visual components of the latent representation in both intrinsic and extrinsic variants.
+The decoder must reconstruct the full observation from the combined physical and visual latent components, which incentivizes the visual component to capture these residual factors.